The images on this page are of Léopold's time as a tenant at Stade Fallon.

-Léopold FC is a football club who were formed on February 11th 1893, making them one of the oldest in Belgium.
+R. Léopold FC is a football club who were formed on February 11th 1893, making them one of the oldest in Belgium.
 Originally from the district of Uccle, the club relocated to Woluwe-Saint-Lambert in the capital during a long and complicated history.

-The club was formed by a dozen enthusiasts; one of whom was Capitaine Reyntiens, leading to the club being named after His Majesty King Leopold II, the monarch of the day.
+The club was formed by a dozen enthusiasts, one of whom was Capitaine Reyntiens, leading to the club being named after His Majesty King Leopold II, the monarch of the day.
 Léopold Club de Bruxelles became the club title, initially playing matches at Ten Bosch in Ixelles.

-In 1900 Léopold along with the University of Brussels, provided the players for Belgium to field a football team in the 1900 Olympic Games.
-A year later the club moved to a new venue; Parc Bruggman in Uccle as the team played domestically in Division d'Honneur.
+In 1900, Léopold, along with the University of Brussels, provided the players for Belgium to field a football team in the 1900 Olympic Games.
+A year later, the club moved to a new venue, Parc Bruggman in Uccle, as the team played domestically in Division d'Honneur.

-In 1921 the club name was amended to Royal Léopold Club de Bruxelles as the side played in the third national level, which was called ‘Promotion’ between 1931 and 1933.
+In 1921, the club name was amended to Royal Léopold Club de Bruxelles as the side played in the third national level, which was called ‘Promotion’ between 1931 and 1933.
 A further appearance followed for the 1950-51 campaign, before Léopold dropped to the newly created Fourth Division.

-The club changed its name once again; to Royal Léopold FC in 1952 and moving to the new ground at Chaussée de Neerstalle at the same time.
-Two years later the club dropped down to Brabant Provincial football.
+The club changed its name once again, to Royal Léopold FC, in 1952 and moved to the new ground at Chaussée de Neerstalle at the same time.
+Two years later, the club dropped down to Brabant Provincial football.
+In May 1959, the club became Royal Léopold FC Woluwe before returning to the Royal Léopold Football Club Bruxelles in 1962.

-In 1982 Léopold joined forces with Cercle Sporting racing Uccle to form Royal Léopold Football Club of Uccle.
-In July 1990 form Royal Léopold Football Club of Uccle merged with Royal Uccle Sport to become Royal Uccle- Léopold Football Club.
+Twenty years later, a series of complicated mergers involving the club would commence.
+In 1982, Léopold joined forces with Cercle Sporting Racing Uccle to form Royal Léopold Football Club of Uccle.
+In July 1990, form Royal Léopold Football Club of Uccle merged with Royal Uccle Sport to become Royal Uccle- Léopold Football Club.

 Another change came in July 1996.
-This time Royal Uccle- Léopold Football Club amalgamated with Royal Cercle Sportif La Forestoise to form Royal Uccle-Forestoise- Léopold Football Club.
+This time, Royal Uccle- Léopold Football Club amalgamated with Royal Cercle Sportif La Forestoise to form Royal Uccle-Forestoise-Léopold Football Club.
+In July 2001, Royal Uccle-Forestoise- Léopold Football Club merged with Royal Cercle Sportif Saint-Josse to form Royal Uccle-Forestoise Léopold Football Club.

-In the 2002-03 campaign Léopold spent a single season in one of the national Fourth Divisions before returning to regional competition.
-They team returned in 2004-05 before being relegated once again three seasons later.
+This arrangement led to the formation of a new club, FC Saint-Josse, to play provincial football, which can be read about here.
+In the 2002-03 campaign, Léopold spent a single season in one of the national Fourth Divisions before returning to regional competition.
+The team returned in 2004-05 before being relegated once again three seasons later.

-In the summer of 2005 the club changed title once again; this time to Royal Léopold Uccle FC, going on to be crowned champions of the Brabant 1ère Provinciale in 2009-10 and won promotion once again, where they consolidated their position in the lower grade of national football; the ‘Promotion’.
+In the summer of 2005, the club changed title once again; this time to Royal Léopold Uccle FC, going on to be crowned champions of the Brabant 1ère Provinciale in 2009-10 and won promotion once again, where they consolidated their position in the lower grade of national football; the ‘Promotion’.

 The move took the club’s first team to the other side of the city to Stade Fallon in Woluwe-Saint-Lambert.
 To reflect the change, the club altered their name to Royal Léopold Uccle Woluwe FC.
+In July of 2014, the club simplified matters by becoming Léopold Football Club.

-In July of 2014 the club simplified matters by becoming Léopold Football Club.
-The team continued to perform in the Promotion fourth division, before that league was renamed the Belgian Third Amateur Division from 2016-17.
+The team continued to perform in the Promotion fourth division, before that league was renamed the Belgian Third Amateur Division from 2017-18, where they narrowly finished above the relegation zone.
+CS Onhaye ended any hopes of promotion in the playoffs the following season.

 My visit